shinosakarb/tebukuro/README_EN.md

 # Tebukuro
 [![wercker status](https://app.wercker.com/status/35e08da3b0a742e5c50ffac2670a821b/s/master "wercker status")](https://app.wercker.com/project/byKey/35e08da3b0a742e5c50ffac2670a821b)

-A 'Mobile-friendly' open-source web service for events and communities management
+ "Mobile Friendly" open-source web service for managing events and communities.

 <img src="http://4.bp.blogspot.com/-dMHKByNfZxo/Uku9_iuHWHI/AAAAAAAAYqg/LjlcTLrN44o/s800/winter_tebukuro.png" width="320px">

 ## What is tebukuro?

-Tebukuro is the 'Mobile-friendly' open-source web service, enabling you to manage everything about your communities and events only from mobile devices.
-Furthermore, supporting communication while holding events and after closed events, not only annoucements and receptions before events.
+Tebukuro is a "Mobile Friendly" open-source web service, enabling you to manage your communities and events solely from mobile devices.
+Furthermore, not only is there support for announcements and reception before events, but for communication during events and ones that have already closed as well.

 ## Features

-- **Mobile-friendly**
+- **Mobile Friendly**
-  - [ ] Managing communities and events from mobile devices.
+  - [ ] Manage communities and events from mobile devices

-- **Energizing your communities**
+- **Energize your communities**
-  - [ ] Simple procedure for releasing new events to communities' site.
+  - [ ] Simple procedure for releasing new events to communities' site
-  - [ ] Uploading events' photos (with notifications to social media).
+  - [ ] Upload photos from events (with notifications to social media)
-  - [ ] Holding the private events.
+  - [ ] Hold private events

 ## Demo
 It's to be prepared...